-Highly-esteemed composer and Fluxus artist Yoshi Wada makes a long overdue, first appearance at ISSUE Project Room, accompanied by his son, composer Tashi Wada.
-Together, they present an expansive duo performance using a loose structure and a unique mixture of acoustic and electronic instruments that includes: sirens, alarm bells, audio generators, bagpipe and reed organ.
+Highly-esteemed composer and Fluxus artist Yoshi Wada performs accompanied by his son, composer Tashi Wada, recorded live at ISSUE Project Room on September 13, 2014.
+The duo present an expansive performance using a loose structure and a unique mixture of acoustic and electronic instruments that includes: sirens, alarm bells, audio generators, bagpipe and reed organ.
 They are joined by two New York performers, David Watson on bagpipe and Jim Pugliese on bass drum.
-In Yoshi Wada’s own words: "I search for deep and ringing sound that travels deep into my cells.
-Where does this sound exist?"

 Yoshi Wada is a composer and artist associated with the downtown New York, experimental arts scene of the last fifty years.
 Wada was born in 1943 in Kyoto, Japan.
 He studied sculpture at the Kyoto University of Fine Arts, and then moved to New York in the late 1960s.
 Wada joined the Fluxus movement in 1968 after meeting its founder George Maciunas.
 In the early 1970s, Wada began building homemade musical instruments and writing compositions for them based on his personal research in timbre, resonance, and improvisation with the overtone series.
 He studied music composition with La Monte Young, North Indian singing with Pandit Pran Nath, and Scottish Bagpipe with James McIntosh and Nancy Crutcher.
 Wada’s performances and sound installations offer audiences the opportunity to consider what we hear, the way we hear it, and what hearing means.
 Wada has presented his work at The Kitchen, New York; New Music in America, New York; Whitney Biennial, New York; Akademie der Kunste, Berlin; Emily Harvey Gallery, New York; Biennale of Sydney, Australia; Festival d’Automne, Paris; PS1, New York; Venice Biennale; and AV Festival, Newcastle, UK.
 His recorded works are published by Japanese record labels EM Records and Omega Point.